 Reading this book really helps people understand how trauma works and how it can influence people and their behavior.

 Trauma is a fact of life.
 Veterans and their families deal with the painful aftermath of combat; one in five people in the US has been molested; one in four grew up with alcoholics; one in three couples have engaged in physical violence — the body keeps the score.

 That’s how Dr. Bessel van der Kolk, one of the world’s leading experts on developmental trauma, explains how our long-term health and happiness can be compromised by prior exposure to violence, emotional abuse, and other forms of traumatic stress.

 In his book, Dr. van der Kolk explores how treatments — ranging from meditation and neurofeedback to yoga, sports, and drama — offer new paths to healing and wellness.

-The book is also interesting for anybody who wants to understand this subject better just out of curiosity, or maybe you know people who have severe trauma and then this book can really help to understand those people better.
+The book is interesting for anybody who wants to understand trauma better, just out of curiosity, or maybe you know people who have trauma and then this book can really help to understand those people better.

 In this short interview with the author – Bessel van der Kolk – insights on how people can approach to heal their trauma are given.

 Another trauma expert is Dr.Gabor Maté, who has written: The Myth of Normal – Trauma, Illness & Healing in a Toxic Culture.